Flu Shots: To schedule a flu shot for your child, call us at 909-255-3236.

 - Acetaminophen.
 This is to help lessen body aches and fever.
 Don't give aspirin to a child with a fever.

 - Antiviral medicine.
 This may help to ease symptoms, and shorten the length of illness.
-This medicine does not cure the flu.
-The medicine must be started within 2 days after symptoms start.
+The medicine can lessen the chance of developing an ear infection from the flu.
+It may also be able to decrease other complications including the need for hospitalization.
+The medicine is most useful if started within 2 days after symptoms start.
+But it may be started later if the child is having complications or is at high risk for them.

 Antibiotics aren’t effective against viral infections, so they are not prescribed.
 They may be used, though, if your child has developed bacterial pneumonia.
 Otherwise, treatment focuses on helping ease your child’s symptoms until the illness passes.